rhythmconswiki/rhythmconswiki.github.io/parts/buttons/buttons.md

 # Buttons

-Select a button from the list below:
+Select an option from the list below: